simpleiot/simpleiot/docs/api.md

     - GET: gets a command for a node and clears it from the queue.
 Also clears the CmdPending flag in the Device state.
     - POST: posts a cmd for the node and sets the node CmdPending flag.
-  - `/v1/nodes/:id/msg`
+  - `/v1/nodes/:id/not`
-    - POST: send a message to all node users and descendents
+    - POST: send a [notification](../data/notification.md) to all node users and upstream users
 - Auth
   - `/v1/auth`
     - POST: accepts `email` and `password` as form values, and returns a JWT Auth [token](https://github.com/simpleiot/simpleiot/blob/master/data/auth.go)
-- Msg
-  - `/v1/msg`
-    - POST: send message to add users. (this is temporary and will be reworked once users turn into nodes).
-Uses `Point` datatype to transmit message.

 ## NATS